Blog

 Updates and what's happening in March!

-We are signed up for Western Canada Fashion Week on March 28th!!
-Doors open at 7 pm with the show to follow at 8 pm at the Transalta Arts Barn in Edmonton!
+We are signed up for Western Canada Fashion Week on March 28.
+Doors open at 7 pm, with the show to follow at 8 pm at the TransAlta Arts Barn in Edmonton.

-For this show we are writing a short story inspired by several Celtic myths we love.
-Shortly before the show we will share the summery of the story and later this year the full story to go along with all the runway photos.
-We decided to do this instead of a real collection since many of our pieces are so vastly different from each other.
-Also because each signature piece we make is usually based on a character we either made up or on a story we wrote that included the character.
+For this show, we are writing a short story inspired by several Celtic myths we love.
+Shortly before the show, we will share a summary of the story, and later this year the full story to go along with all the runway photos.
+We decided to do this instead of a traditional collection since many of our pieces are so different from each other.
+Each signature piece we make is usually based on a character we created or on a story that includes that character.

-Recently, we were published in January’s edition of Gilded magazine out of California.
-This photo shoot was also based on a short story we wrote.
+Recently, we were published in the January edition of Gilded Magazine out of California.
+This photoshoot was also based on a short story we wrote.

 We were lucky enough to meet a kindred spirit who really understands the stories and inspiration behind our pieces.
-The photographer (Breanne Marie Photography) captured the story line well through her photos!
+The photographer, Breanne Marie Photography, captured the storyline beautifully through her photos.
 She has been amazing to collaborate with and you can check out more of her beautiful work here.

 We are also very fortunate to have my sister, Ashley, as part of our team.
 We will be creating a line of complementary (to our items) stencils for airbrushing makeup by this summer!!